adamarnett/CSCI5991/week9/week9.md

 ```
 Implements functions like auxdisplay\_quadalpha\_write, defines certain commands for use in I2C, such as QUADALPHA\_BRIGHT\_MAX which sets the LEDs to their maximum brightness.
 Also uses DEVICE_API macro to declare the implemented API struct.

-### sparkfun,quadalpha.yaml
-yaml file to describe the display as a devicetree node.
-HEAVILY referenced sparkfun,serlcd.yaml as an example.
-Belongs in same directory as above file.

 ### Kconfig.quadalpha
 Kconfig file to describe AUXDISPLAY_QUADALPHA as a kconfig option.
 Belongs in same directory as above file.